East India Docks: Early history

 Following the successful creation of the West India Docks which opened in 1802, an act of Parliament, the East India Docks Act 1803 (43 Geo.
 3. c. cxxvi) set up the East India Dock Company, promoted by the Honourable East India Company.
 Joseph Cotton was chairman of the dock company from 1803.
 The foundation stone was laid on 11 March 1805 and the sluices of its floating gate opened on 26 July 1806, being ready to receive ships five days later.

 The docks, designed by engineer Ralph Walker, were located to the north-east of the West India Docks.
 They were based on the existing Brunswick Dock, which had been used for fitting out and repairing ships as part of Blackwall Yard.
 The Brunswick Dock, which had originally been connected directly to the Thames to the south, became the Export Dock.
 To the north the company built a larger 18 acre Import Dock.
 Both were connected to the Thames via an eastern entrance basin.

 The company rapidly became profitable through its trade in commodities such as tea, spices, indigo, silk and Persian carpets.
 The tea trade alone was worth £30 million a year.
 The docks spawned further local industry, with spice merchants and pepper grinders setting up around the dock to process goods.

 The East India Dock Act 1828 (9 Geo.
 4. c. xcv) consolidated acts relating the docks.

-In 1838, the two companies merged to form the East and West India Docks Company.
-In 1886, in the last act of a ruinous game of leapfrog with the London & St Katharine Dock Company, they built the Tilbury Docks.
-The East and West India Docks Company operated in cooperation with the London & St Katharine Dock Company from 1888, and the two companies merged as the London and India Docks Company on 1 January 1901.
-On 31 March 1909, the docks were taken over by the Port of London Authority, along with the other enclosed docks.
+The two companies were merged by the West and East India Dock Act 1838 (1 & 2 Vict. c. ix) to form the East and West India Dock Company.
+In 1886, in the last act of a ruinous game of leapfrog with the London and Saint Katharine Docks Company, they built the Tilbury Docks.
+The East and West India Dock Company operated in cooperation with the London and Saint Katharine Docks Company from 1888, and the two companies merged by the London and India Docks Amalgamation Act 1900 (63 & 64 Vict. c. cxi) as the London and India Docks Company on 1 January 1901.
+On 31 March 1909, by the Port of London Act 1908 (8 Edw.
+7. c.
+68) the docks were taken over by the Port of London Authority, along with the other enclosed docks.

 While much smaller than the West India Docks or the later Royal Docks, the East India Docks could still handle East Indiamen of 1,000 tons and up to 250 ships at one time.
 However the advent of steam power and larger ships reduced the importance of this dock.
 The docks played a key role in the Second World War as a location for constructing the floating Mulberry harbours used by the Allies to support the D-Day landings in France.